Margarine: Market acceptance

 Margarine, particularly polyunsaturated margarine, has become a major part of the Western diet and had overtaken butter in popularity in the mid-20th century.
 In the United States, for example, in 1930, the average person ate over 18 lb of butter a year and just over 2 lb of margarine.
 By the end of the 20th century, an average American ate around 5 lb of butter and nearly 8 lb of margarine.

-Consumers may choose margarine for a number of reasons, including lower cost, ease of availability, a perception (primarily relevant for vegetable-based margarines) that it is healthier than butter, a desire to avoid consuming animal-based products (of particular concern for vegans and also based on the assumption that the margarine is vegetable-based) and/or a simple personal preference to butter and/or other spreads on account of taste.
+Consumers may choose margarine for a number of reasons, including lower cost, ease of availability, a perception (primarily relevant for vegetable-based margarines) that it is healthier than butter, a desire to avoid consuming animal-based products (of particular concern for vegans and also based on the assumption that the margarine is vegetable-based) or a simple personal preference to butter or other spreads for taste.

 Margarine has a particular market value to those who observe the Jewish dietary laws of Kashrut, which forbids the mixing of meat and dairy products; hence there are strictly kosher non-dairy margarines available, known as pareve.
 One brand known to the Kosher-keeping public is Fleischmann's Margarine.
 These are often used by the kosher-observant consumers to adapt recipes that use meat and butter or in baked goods served with meat meals.
 The 2008 Passover margarine shortage in America caused much consternation within the kosher-observant community.

-Regular margarine contains trace amounts of animal products such as whey or dairy casein extracts.
-However, margarine that strictly does not contain animal products also exists.
-Such margarines provide a vegan substitute for butter.

 National standards

 Australia

 Margarine is common in Australian supermarkets.
 Sales of the product have decreased in recent years due to consumers "reducing their use of spreads in their daily diet".
-Butter-colored margarine was sold from its introduction in Australia, but dairy and associated industries lobbied governments strongly in a (vain) attempt to have them change its color, or banned altogether.
+Butter-colored margarine was sold from its introduction in Australia, but dairy and associated industries lobbied governments strongly in a vain attempt to have them change its color, or ban it altogether.

 Australia New Zealand Food Standards Code – Standard 2.4.2 – Edible Oil Spreads requires that edible oil spreads and table margarine must contain no less than 55 μg/kg of vitamin D.